Yaroster/skoomaDen.me/src/content/posts/Review of Bai Mu Dan by Palais des Thes.md

 ### First time, Gong Fu Style (successive 20s, 75°C)

-"What the hell am I drinking ?" must've been my first thought.
+"What the hell am I drinking?" must've been my first thought.
 It wasn't the bitterness that struck me, but the toughness of the tea.
 It was like drinking a very old, very dry, very woody piece of wood.
 The taste was so strong, so overpowering, that I couldn't even taste the bitterness.
 I thought perhaps I had too much tea in the gaiwan, so I tried again.

 ### Second time, Gong Fu Style (successive 10s, 75°C)